 A riparian owner is someone who owns a watercourse that is within or adjacent to their property.
 Riparian owners have a number of legal responsibilities, including reporting incidents, letting water flow naturally, preventing pollution and protecting wildlife.
 Depending on the type of watercourse, they must report issues to either the Environment Agency or their Local Authority (Calderdale Council) and get consent from the appropriate body in order to undertake any work.

 Main rivers vs. ordinary watercourses

 Main rivers are usually larger streams and rivers, but they also include those smaller watercourses that help with drainage.
 Officially, a main river is defined as a watercourse shown as a ‘main river’ on a main river map.
 It can also include any structure or equipment used for controlling or regulating the flow of water along its course, either in or out of a main river.
-The Environment Agency has powers to carry out flood defence works applying to main rivers only.
+The Environment Agency has powers to carry out flood defence works and carry out enforcement action applying to main rivers only.

 In normal conditions the watercourse may be a dry channel in the ground, but in storm conditions it may become a raging torrent.

 If you live by – or you own property that is next to – any watercourse, or you have a watercourse that flows through your property, you are a 'riparian landowner'.
 This means you have 'riparian' rights and responsibilities which have been established in common law for many years.